-10 Helpful Tips for Avoiding Extra Drama on Thanksgiving
+10 Tips to Avoid Extra Drama on Thanksgiving

 There’s something about Thanksgiving that increases my anxiety.
 Maybe it’s the collection of all my family in one room and the feelings of returning to the scene of some horrible crime.
 Perhaps it’s the expectations I bring with me regarding what everyone is thinking about me.
 Or it might just be the heightened sense of literally everything coupled with the fact that some people are completely shitfaced and telling really inappropriate jokes.